 Most modern humans have not only forgotten this, but we have also become tragically expert at "Othering" members of our own species.
 Humans who are different from us are regularly slipped into the category of Other, not considered entirely human, at best ignored, often feared, hated and attacked.
 In Bewilderness I found myself witnessing society's Others, both human and animal, and I was moved and profoundly grateful.
 Nothing about the human relationship with animals is clear-cut or easy, and again I appreciated Brown's unwillingness to settle for simple answers to profound societal and political questions.
 What she offers is compassion and truth-telling.

-At one point Brown tells her animal shelter staff, who had worked hard to unsuccessfully save an unfamiliar type of animal, that instead of throwing up their hands at the complexities, they will work on the puzzle.
-“We will work to expose this mystery,” she tells them, “not to solve it.
+At one point Brown tells her animal shelter staff, who had worked hard to unsuccessfully save an unfamiliar type of animal, that instead of throwing up their hands at the complexity, “We will work to expose this mystery, not to solve it.
 Unafraid today that beneath it all there is a jewel: the testament may be a dark song, rhythmic hint...that comes with paying attention, listening to the humble, daring to witness the other.”
 In my view, this could be the ethos of a life well-lived.